Frequently Asked Questions

 The package will be deployed into the Linux filesystem during the build process.

-How do I debug a SHARC application whilst running Linux on the ARM core?
+How do I debug a SHARC application while running Linux on ARM?

 To debug SHARC cores safely while Linux runs on ARM: